Koriagami/Teto-Map-of-the-Day/README.md

 - `/test <maplink> [limit]` — test OSU!
 API - get leaderboard scores for a beatmap
 - Bot posts submission in the operating channel and adds 👍 and 👎 reactions
 - If 👎 reaches 4 (including bot), the post is edited to the "meh" message
-- Persistence via JSON files
+- Persistence via PostgreSQL database (Prisma ORM)
 - Automatic daily reset at midnight (server time)
 - OSU!
 API v2 integration for fetching beatmap leaderboards